hobbes3/mass_index_batch/README.md

 move_policy = sinkhole
 ```

+4. In Splunk, create your appropriate indexes and tune your instance appriopriately.
+See the [_Other considerations_](#other-considerations) section below.
-4. Write your `props.conf` and `transforms.conf` rules if necessary.
+5. In Splunk, create your `props.conf` and `transforms.conf` rules to index the files appriopriately if necessary.
-5. Run `./mass_index.py`.
+6. Run `./mass_index.py`.
 The output should look like

 ```
 [splunk@my_machine mass_index]$ ./mass_index.py